 Welcome to the wonderful world of alcohol….

-I am based in Hereford but wherever you live in England and Wales, I can advise you on how to obtain a Personal Licence, just call me Johnny Walker (yes, it is my real name) on 07970 134 730.
+I am based in Oxfordshire but wherever you live in England and Wales, I can advise you on how to obtain a Personal Licence, just call me Johnny Walker (yes, it is my real name) on 07970 134 730.
 My advice is always free and without obligation.
 Trust me, all you have to do is pick up the ‘phone.

 - Johnny delivered a well structured, clear and interesting course with lots of real world examples, and was extremely knowledgable and helpful.
 He really goes out of his way to give you everything you need for your learning, and it’s good to know we can call him with any questions afterwards as well.
 (Genuine customer testimonial)